 About SKU rationalization

 A SKU, or stockkeeping unit, refers to an individual product that a business sells.
 SKU rationalization is the process of optimizing a company’s inventory by looking at data, such as historical sales and the cost of production and stocking versus the benefit of selling.
-SKU rationalization helps companies make informed decisions about which inventory to hold and which to dispose of or give away.
+This type of rationalization helps companies make informed decisions about which inventory to hold and which to dispose of or give away.

 Benefits of SKU rationalization